benjaminlarin/starter-academic/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am an Assistant Professor (tenured, *Universitetslektor*) in Economics at Jönköping University, Sweden, holding a tenured position.
+I am an Assistant Professor (*Universitetslektor*) in Economics at Jönköping University, Sweden, holding a tenured position.
 <!-- I am a Senior Lecturer / Assistant Professor (with tenure) in Economics at Jönköping University in Sweden (*Universitetslektor*). -->

-**News:** I am delighted to have been chosen as the Teacher of the Year 2023 by students at Jönköping International Business School.
-I have also been awarded funding from the Hamrin Foundation for a three-year research project with Mathias Klein, investigating firm pricing, leverage, and monetary policy.

 {{% staticref "files/CV.pdf" %}}CV{{% /staticref %}}